lamere30/module1/README.md

 # module1
-Thjis is for module 3 demo
+This is for module 1 demo